Evolution of the Digital Document: Celebrating Adobe Acrobat’s 25th Anniversary

 Evolution of the Document

 Over the past 25 years, we’ve delivered continuous innovation to the PDF file format.
 And now, Adobe Sensei, our artificial intelligence and machine learning platform, has helped us deliver a whole new wave of innovation, including automating the use of the right fonts and the creation of form fields, as well as cleaning up signatures.
-Adobe Scan, our scanning app that’s been downloaded more than 10 million times, allows you to use your smartphone to capture images and quickly convert them to PDFs.
+Adobe Scan, our document scanning app that’s been downloaded more than 10 million times, allows you to use your smartphone to capture images and quickly convert them to PDFs.

 And as you read this, our engineers are hard at work on a new generation of breakthrough innovations that will keep PDF at the forefront of digital document technology in an increasingly mobile world.